 There are currently two investment schemes available to help foreign investors immigrate to Singapore.
 Foreign investors may obtain permanent residence status for their spouses and unmarried children under 21 years of age through the Global Investor Program or Financial Investor Scheme.

-Global Investor Programme is administered by Singapore Economic Development Board (SEDB).
+Global Investor Programme (GIP) is administered by Singapore Economic Development Board (SEDB).
 Prospective investors and entrepreneurs may apply for Singapore Permanent Residence (PR) under the Global Investor Programme.

-These scheme offers 2 options:
+This scheme offers 2 options: